 My mother never enjoyed watching soap operas.
 She got all the cat fights, backstabbing, and juicy gossip she could stand from the office building she worked in for three decades.

-I'm sure she found those plastic actors on soap operas boring compared to the real-world, up-close-and-personal melodrama she had to endure at work.
+I'm sure she found those actors on soap operas boring compared to the real-world, up-close-and-personal melodrama she had to endure at work.
 As much as she got a kick out of watching the chaos at times, one thing I know for sure: She was always sure to stay above it, out of it, and not in it.
-That's how she kept a good job for three decades.
+That's how she kept a job she adored for three decades.

-Though the antics of her coworkers could be entertaining, she recognized early in her career that she liked her job and decided to do everything in her power to keep it.
+Though the antics of her coworkers can be entertaining, she recognized early in her career that she liked her job and decided to do everything in her power to keep it.
 Here's how she did it:

 1. Don't Get Personal

 Rule number one of being professional is staying out of other people's personal lives.
 This is harder today with the prevalence of social media.
 But, if it's not affecting their work, then it's none of your business.
 Same goes for your own personal crises.
 Leave them at home.
 Try it, it works.

 The best way to be your best friend at work instead of your own worst enemy is to follow the rules.
 Be on time.
 Don't park in the visitor parking spaces - even in bad weather.
 Don't leave early - even when the boss is on vacation.
 Don't make copies of your tax return on the company copier.
 You get the picture.

 3. You've Got To Get Along

 Like in a soap opera, personalities are ultimately going to clash in a work environment.
 If you want to survive in your office, try to make the best out of any situation that causes you any conflict with another employee.
 After all, today's co-worker may be tomorrow's manager.
 My mom was a proponent of the "kill them with kindness" mantra.
 I don't even think she realized she was using the Machiavellian tactic of "keep your friends close and your enemies closer."
 Here are a couple courses focused on managing today's conflicts: